Geography

 Stuart Terrell MPhil, PGCE, Head of Geography

 Stuart Terrell is Head of Geography at Caterham School.
 Having graduated from the University of Birmingham with an honours degree in Geography and Sport and Recreation, he continued his studies with an MPhil in Environmental Management, researching the ways in which US and UK National Parks differ in their approach.
 He has a real enthusiasm for physical geography, in particular the study of Hazard Management and has enjoyed seeing this up close on numerous trips to Iceland.
-An experienced teacher, he is now also Team Leading examiner with Cambridge Examinations, a role that has enabled him to give students real insight into exams.
+An experienced teacher, he is also a Principal Examiner with Cambridge Examinations, writing specifications, schemes of work and exemplar answers, a role that has enabled him to give students real insight into exams.
 Stuart also enjoys travel, playing and coaching hockey, and music.

 Vanessa Mesher MA (Cantab), PGCE, Teacher of Geography, Assistant Head of Fifth Year

 Vanessa Mesher studied Geography at Cambridge, specializing in Human Geography looking at the landscape and cultural history of places and how they came to take on their modern shape and function.
-Having worked in industry for 10 years she then returned to education and has been working at Caterham for a decade now, really enjoying the chance to share ideas and develop themes on a sense of place and cultural geography with pupils across the year groups.
-Pastoral care is also a big focus of her work here, and Vanessa is a Head of Year in Sixth Form where she really enjoys working with Sixth Formers, helping to deliver excellent pastoral care, wellbeing and academic support as face the challenges of A levels and University entrance.
+Having worked in industry for 10 years she then returned to education and has been working at Caterham for a over a decade now, really enjoying the chance to share ideas and develop themes on a sense of place, economic and cultural geography with pupils across the year groups.
+Vanessa also works with EPQ pupils and in the provision of academic support for GCSE and A level exams.

 Robert Mugridge BA, PGCE, Teacher of Geography, Head of Aldercombe House, Head of Senior School Hockey